Code-Institute-Submissions/tgc07-project01/README.md

 ### Current Features
 - Responsive web design that automatically adjusts the way content is displayed on different screen sizes.
 In general, a single column is used for mobile devices and two columns for medium screen sizes and up.
 When two columns have still been used for mobile devices, the font size has been slightly reduced so that text is not so cramped, whilst still being legible.
 - The navbar links are disabled for the page that the user is currently on.
 - The [menu](https://andrewsui.github.io/tgc07-project01/menu.html) page features an infinitely looping image slideshow for each section of the bakery's menu.
-The lines joining the menu items and their respective prices are reponsive, changing in length automatically for different screen sizes.
+The lines joining the menu items and their respective prices are responsive, changing in length automatically for different screen sizes.
 - The [find us](https://andrewsui.github.io/tgc07-project01/find-us.html) page includes an embedded map using [Google Maps](https://www.google.com/maps/place/Ireland+Yard,+London,+UK/@51.512778,-0.10179,19z/).
 - The [about](https://andrewsui.github.io/tgc07-project01/about.html) page includes an embedded video from [YouTube](https://www.youtube.com/watch?v=73oENaDiq04).
 - The [contact](https://andrewsui.github.io/tgc07-project01/contact.html) page requires all fields to be filled in before the submit button can be activated.
 The submit button redirects to a [separate web page](https://andrewsui.github.io/tgc07-project01/contact-submit.html) to thank the user for their message.